About the College

 Schreyer Honors College

 The Schreyer Honors College, regarded as one of the nation’s top programs of its kind, promotes achieving academic excellence with integrity, building a global perspective, and creating opportunities for leadership and civic engagement.
 Schreyer Scholars, including Gateway Scholars admitted after their first or second year of enrollment, are a diverse and motivated group of approximately 2,000 students at University Park and 20 Commonwealth campuses.
 The College strives to educate students who will have an important and ethical influence in the world, to improve educational practice, and to continue to be recognized as a leading force in honors education nationwide.

 Nursing students in the Schreyer Honors Program are expected to demonstrate excellent academic achievement with integrity, build a global perspective, and seek opportunities for leadership and civic engagement.
 In addition to completing B.S.N. program requirements, honors students engage in academic enrichment including honors courses, research placement and the completion of a thesis.
 College of Nursing students may pursue Schreyer Honors College (SHC) in one of two ways:

-- First-year applicants can apply to SHC at the time of application to the College of Nursing.
+- First-year applicants may apply to SHC at the time of application to the College of Nursing.

-- Current Nursing undergraduates potentially have the opportunity to seek entry to the SHC in the spring of sophomore year through a process known as the Junior Gateway.
-This opportunity is contingent upon space being available in the current Schreyer cohort.
+- Current Nursing undergraduates may have the opportunity to seek entry to the SHC in the spring of sophomore year, through a process known as the Junior Gateway.
+Please be aware that this opportunity is contingent upon available space in the current Nursing Schreyer cohort.